 - Give a guide style safety talk that addresses basic whitewater swimming (defensive swim position), what to do if you fall in the water (get to the boat or swim to an eddy), and reviews what not to do (throwbag, no standing in the water)

-- Be prepared to be making all the maneuvering strokes yourself, unless you can communicate effectively when calling commands to your crew
+- Be prepared to make all the maneuvering strokes yourself, unless you can communicate effectively when calling commands to your crew

 - Don't force your partner out of their comfort zone.
 You want to instill confidence, not fear